If properly maintained, your portable ice maker should last for many years and be a great benefit to your home.

 First, I used a spray bottle to spray deep inside the ice maker.

-I use a small brush to get into those really hard-to-reach areas.
+I use a small brush to get into those hard-to-reach areas.
 You can pick up the spray bottle on Amazon here, and the brush that I use on Amazon here.

 After completing these steps, your ice maker should be perfectly clean.
 You should even smell the difference.